doocs/leetcode/solution/0500-0599/0581.Shortest Unsorted Continuous Subarray/README_EN.md

 ## Description

-<p>Given an integer array <code>nums</code>, you need to find one <b>continuous subarray</b> that if you only sort this subarray in ascending order, then the whole array will be sorted in ascending order.</p>
+<p>Given an integer array <code>nums</code>, you need to find one <b>continuous subarray</b> such that if you only sort this subarray in non-decreasing order, then the whole array will be sorted in non-decreasing order.</p>

 <p>Return <em>the shortest such subarray and output its length</em>.</p>